owlbarn/tutorial/book/optimisation/README.md

 3. update the location: $x_{n+1} = x_n + \alpha~d$.

 Here $\nabla^{2}~f(x_n)$ denotes the second-order derivatives of function $f$.
-For a scalar-valued function, it can be represented by a square matrix called *Hessian matrix*, denoted by $\mathbf{H}$.
-Therefore the update process of newton method can be expressed as:
+For a scalar-valued function, its 2nd order derivatives can be represented by its Hessian matrix, which is introduced in the Algorithmic Differentiation chapter.
+With the hessian matrix $\mathbf{H}$, the update process of newton method can be expressed as:

 $$x_{n+1} = x_n - \alpha~\mathbf{H_n}^{-1}\nabla~f(x_n).$$